RV Mirai: Radiation accident

 As the crew brought the reactor up to 1.4% of capacity at 5pm on 1 September 1974, there was a minor shielding inadequacy that permitted the escape of neutrons and gamma rays from the reactor shielding enclosure.
 Westinghouse Electric Corporation had reviewed the design and warned of this possibility, but no changes were made to the design.
-There was no significant radiation exposure, but it became a political issue, with local fisherman blocking her return to port for more than 50 days.
+There was no significant radiation exposure, but it became a political issue, with local fishermen blocking her return to port for more than 50 days.
 The government finally came to an agreement with the local government and fishermen; the Mutsu was allowed back to port on condition that it was to find a new home port, and the ship returned to Ōminato on 15 October.

 In Sasebo, between 1978 and 1982, various modifications were made to the reactor shield of the Mutsu, and its home port was moved to Sekinehama in 1983.
 Following an overhaul, the Mutsu was completed in February 1991.
 She then completed her original design objective of travelling 82000 km in testing, and was decommissioned in 1992.
 Over 25 years the programme had cost more than 120 billion yen (about US$1.2 billion).